Just because it’s handmade, doesn’t mean it’s ethical.

 Truth: Just think about the sweater your grandmother weaved when you do not even know the difference between handcrafted or readymade.
 Still, you loved that sweater, moreover, prefer to wear it today also, without thinking about how it looks or the design is in trend or not because a handcrafted cloth from your grandmother holds a special meaning for you.

-Myth 2: Handmade goods are for babies only
+Myth 2: Handmade items are for babies only

 Truth: Totally not, handicraft items are for everyone.
 Whether you are 5-year-old or 80, you will use handicraft items in your daily routine without even realising.
 As a kid, you use to play with a wood abacus.
 And, when you are 80, you use handicraft items like acupressure instruments of wood to get relief from pain.
 So, age doesn’t define whether to use handicraft items or not.
 If you look in the market, there are tons of handmade goods for adults only.